Up to 60% off sofas & mattresses — limited‑time deals.

 • Comfort Option custom mattresses if you want a more guided “custom build” approach.

-• Milliard Tri-Fold memory foam mattress if your priority is portable guest/camping convenience.
+• Milliard Tri-Fold memory foam mattress if your priority is portable guest or camping convenience.

 Pro Tips for Foamma Mattresses

-• If you’re selecting a build for an RV platform, prioritize thickness first, then add comfort layers—thin foam over a hard base is where discomfort shows up fastest.
+• For RV platforms and bunks, thickness comes first—thin foam over a hard base is where discomfort shows up fastest.

-• Give foam mattresses time to air out after unboxing, especially in small rooms or RV interiors.
+• After unboxing, give foam time to air out (see off-gassing guide), especially in smaller rooms or RV interiors.

 FAQs